 In order to fully immerse ourselves in the style of a certain era, it helps to emulate the hair and makeup of the time.
 Whether you prefer to wear true vintage clothing or modern reproductions of retro styles, getting the finishing touches as accurate as possible can make all the difference.
 In the first of our guides dedicated to completing your decade look, we examine the accessories, hair and makeup from the 1940s.

 The most important part of your look is obviously the 1940s clothing.
 Here at Revival we have some fabulous womens vintage dresses in a wide range of sizes.
-If you’re not sure what style of dress or separates you should wear, check out our 1940s vintage fashion guide for more inspiration.
+If you’re not sure what style of dress or separates you should wear, check out our Instagram page and all our lovely fashionable customers' photos for more inspiration.
 Once you have chosen what you want to wear, you can begin to think about how best to accessorise your outfit.

 One of the most popular accessories for women in the 1940s were handbags.
 The 1940s was the decade of ‘make do and mend’ so there was more of an emphasis on functional fashion.
 Many traditional materials were reserved for the war effort which meant that various animal skins such as goatskin, alligator and snakeskin became a popular choice in handbag production.
 Larger bags grew in popularity as women needed to carry more items with them and this also resulted in the first truly practical bags for women.
 A couple of options for a readily available and affordable daytime handbag include a frame bag or a woven wicker grocery basket.